FunctionLab/DeepArk/README.md

 If you use the DeepArk webserver or run DeepArk locally, we ask that you cite DeepArk.
 Specific instructions on citing DeepArk can be found in [this section](#citation).

 #### <a name="checkpoints"></a>10.
-Why are DeepArk's checkpoints different from selene's?
+Why are DeepArk's checkpoints different from Selene's?

 To simplify DeepArk's use, we have include the constructor arguments for the model in the checkpoint files.
-We also removed information that was not relevant to model inference (e.g. the minimum loss during from training).
+We also removed information that was not relevant to model inference (e.g. the minimum loss during training).
 This allows us to distribute the model as two files: the `model.py` file and the weights file.
-Clearly, this is different from the checkpoints generated by selene.
+Clearly, this is different from the checkpoints generated by Selene.
-To convert a checkpoint from selene for use with DeepArk, use the `convert_checkpoint.py` script.
+To convert a checkpoint from Selene for use with DeepArk, use the `convert_checkpoint.py` script.
 Documentation for this script can be accessed via `python scripts/convert_checkpoint.py --help`.

 ## <a name="citation"></a> Citing DeepArk